Slykuiper/IW6X-Movie-Mod/README.md

 Command | Usage | Description
 ------------ | ------------- | -------------
-listassetpool | `listassetpool 40 mors` |  Lists loaded in-game assets, can be filtered with keys. `listassetpool 40 mors` would return all of the MORS sniper rifle variants. fast_restart | `fast_restart` | Restarts the game instantly. god | `god` | Gives you unlimited health. noclip | `noclip` | Allows you to move freely through objects.
+listassetpool | `listassetpool 35 iw6_` |  Lists loaded in-game assets, can be filtered with keys. `listassetpool 35 iw6_` would return all of the standard nase weapon names. fast_restart | `fast_restart` | Restarts the game instantly. god | `god` | Gives you unlimited health. noclip | `noclip` | Allows you to move freely through objects.